zhang1980s/prometheus-lab/DEPLOYMENT_GUIDE.md

 The script will:
 - Install and configure containerd
 - Set up Prometheus and Grafana with persistent storage
-- Configure basic authentication
+- Configure basic authentication via containerized Nginx
-- Deploy containers for Prometheus, Grafana, and Node Exporter
+- Deploy containers for Prometheus, Grafana, Node Exporter, and Nginx
+- Configure Nginx for multi-CPU support
 - Create a basic dashboard for system metrics
 - Display access information when complete